What are seizures?

 Seizures in dogs and cats are abnormal and unusually strong bursts of electrical activity within the brain.
 Understandably, it can be extremely distressing to see your own four-legged family member experience a seizure.
-Southeast Veterinary Neurology, located in Boynton Beach, Miami, Jupiter and Virginia Beach is well-equipped to help you know the signs of a seizure, why your pet is having them, and how we can treat them so your pet can return to a normal life.
+With seizures being the most common condition seen in veterinary neurology, our veterinary neurologists are well-equipped to help you know the signs, understand why your pet is having them, and choose the best treatment to return your best friend to a normal life.

 Viewer discretion advised.
 The video at left shows a dog having a seizure.
 By sharing this footage, we hope that people can better recognize what seizures look like and take the appropriate actions to treat them.

 Seizures in dogs may be broadly classified as focal or generalized.
 Focal seizures are due to abnormal electrical activity in one localized part of the brain.
 The more common form of seizures are generalized (whole body) clonic-tonic seizures, and symptoms include: